opentechinstitute/commotion-docs/test.commotion/docs/cck/planning/survey-your-neighbors/index.md

 <section class="related-information" id="section-related-information">
 <h2>Related Information</h2>

-<p>When you conduct surveys, use the flyer you create with the module "<a class="module">Get the Word Out: Flyer Design</a>" to show people what you're proposing, so they understand the purpose of the survey.</p>
+<p>When you conduct surveys, use the flyer you create with the module <a href="/docs/cck/planning/get-word-out-flyer-design">Get the Word Out: Flyer Design</a> to show people what you're proposing, so they understand the purpose of the survey.</p>

-<p>Use the information you collect in your surveys to follow up with the "<a class="module">Design your Network</a>" Planning modules and the "<a class="module">Plan Network Links</a>" Networking module.</p>
+<p>Use the information you collect in your surveys to follow up with the <a href="/docs/cck/planning/design-your-network-every-network-tells-story">Design your Network</a> Planning modules and the <a href="#">Plan Network Links</a> Networking module. (coming soon)</p>
 </section>

 <section class="external-resources" id="external-resources">